smokeyblues/create-sst-aws-app/README.md

 # Serverless Full-Stack Application Generator

-This command-line tool simplifies the process of creating new full-stack serverless applications built with React, TypeScript, Vite, and AWS Lambda.
+This command-line tool simplifies the process of creating new full-stack serverless applications built with React, TypeScript, Vite on the frontend, and SST and AWS on the backend.
 Choose from pre-built templates to kickstart your next project.

 ## Features